ZionDevelopers/Streamify/README.md

 # Streamify
-Stream any media by magnet.
+Stream any video/audio by magnet.

 Requirement
 ---------